 To that end, homeowners should pay careful attention to the language in their policy about the dollar limit on personal property coverage.
 It is important to have enough coverage so that in the event of a total loss your policy will cover your entire claim, whether at actual cash value or replacement cost.

 In some instances, policy owners still may end up paying out of pocket to cover any additional amounts if the limits have been exceeded.

 Not all personal property is the same.
-What about items that have a value that may increase over time, such as a rare autograph, fine piece of artwork or a one of a kind antique?
+What about items that have a value that may increase over time, such as a rare autograph, fine piece of artwork, or one of a kind antique?
 Unfortunately, insurance companies do not consider increases in value.
-Antiques, collectibles and artwork may not only have a cap on how much coverage is applied to them, they may be excluded from the policy altogether.
+Antiques, collectibles, and artwork may not only have a cap on how much coverage is applied to them, but they may also be excluded from the policy altogether.

-If you suffer a loss and your insurance company fails to pay the right amount for your personal property, or any other aspect of your claim, contact The Wites Law Firm.
-We represent homeowners in claims against their insurance company.
+If you suffer a loss and your insurance company fails to pay the right amount for your personal property, or any other aspect of your claim, contact The Wites & Rogers.
+We represent homeowners in claims against their insurance companies.
 The consultation is free, and you won’t have to pay our attorney’s fees if your case is settled in court or won at trial as Florida law requires the insurance company to pay your legal fees.

 And We Will Meet You At Your Damaged Property!